Skip to main content

 • A government document that includes your name and address

-When you have completed the form, you can hand-deliver it, mail it to city hall, or send it to the Secretary of State’s Office in Augusta at the Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
+When you have completed the form, you can hand-deliver it, mail it to city hall, or send it to the Secretary of State’s Office in Augusta at the Division of Elections.
+Their address is #101 State House Station, Augusta, ME 04333-0101.
+Members of the military, overseas voters, and uniformed service members can use the Federal Voting Assistance Program (FVAP) to complete an application and request an absentee ballot.

-The State of Maine has special rules for groups of people who have difficulty voting in person.
+The good news is that the State of Maine has special rules for groups of people who have difficulty voting in person.
+Some of these include:

 There is no deadline for registering to vote in person.
 If you want to register to vote online or by mail, you must do so before the close of business on the 21st day before the election.

-If you do not have ID or proof of residence, you can still vote using a challenged ballot.
-You will have to show your ID after the election.
-Unlike many other states, Maine counts these provisional ballots even if the voter casts them in the wrong precinct.
+You must present your Voter ID card if you are voting in person on Election Day.
+If you do not have an ID card or proof of residence, you can still vote using a challenged ballot.
+You will have to present your ID after the election for your vote to count.
+Unlike many other states, Maine includes provisional ballots even if a voter casts them in the wrong precinct.

+Maine strives to provide an accessible voting process.
 Every polling place must have at least one accessible voting station.
 Maine uses an accessible voting system called ExpressVote to help voters with disabilities.
-The ExpressVote is a tabletop ballot marking device that allows users to navigate a ballot using a touchscreen or a keypad with audio.
-The system generates a ballot that workers can use in the scanner found at most Maine polling places.
+The ExpressVote is a tabletop ballot-marking device that allows users to navigate a ballot using a touchscreen or a keypad with audio feedback.

-Maine strives to provide an accessible voting process.
-Polling places must be handicap accessible.
-If you worry about accessibility, you can discuss the situation with the local clerk or warden.
-If you need help to resolve the issue, contact the Elections Division at 1-888-868-3763.
+Polling places must also be handicap accessible.
+If you worry about accessibility, you can talk to the local clerk or warden.
+If you need help with an accessibility issue, contact the Elections Division at 1-888-868-3763.

-What if I see something illegal at the polls?
+What if I See Something Illegal at the Polls?

 • Voter harassment or intimidation